Registration Dossier

 Acute oral toxicity

 The acute lethal toxicity varies depending on species, strain, sex and vehicle.
-In mice, the oral LD50 values range from 36 to 1366 mg chloroform per kg body weight (Pericin and Thomann 1979), whereas in rats the values range from 450 to 2000 mg chloroform per kg body weight (Kimura et al. 1971, Torkelson et al. 1976, Chu et al. 1980).
-For classification the results from the reliable study in Sprague Dawley rats are considered (Chu et al. 1980) which provided an oral LD50 value of 908 mg/kg body weight in male rats.
-This implies according to the CLP Regulation (EC) No 1272/2008 the classification with acute toxicity category 4 with the hazard statement harmful if swallowed.
+In old, not well-documented studies, the oral LD50 values in mice range from 36 to 1366 mg chloroform per kg body weight (Pericin and Thomann 1979), whereas in rats the values range from 450 to 2000 mg chloroform per kg body weight.
+The study in Sprague Dawley rats by Chu et al. (1980) is considered to be the key study, which provided an oral LD50 value of 908 mg/kg body weight in male rats.
+According to the CLP Regulation (EC) No 1272/2008, chloroform has been classified for acute oral toxicity in category 4 with the hazard statement harmful if swallowed.

 Acute inhalation toxicity